renuo/applications-setup-guide/application_configuration.md

 bin/setup
 ```

 If something went wrong, fix it and run bin/setup again.
+Comment the coverage requirement, so the tests pass.

 ## Commit